Bidenbucks: How the Federal Government is Quietly Taking Over Elections

 In Wisconsin, Sen. Devin LeMahieu (R-Oostburg) introduced a bill (SB 941) which required legislative oversight of any new federal election guidance, and included an accountability measure in the form of a legislative audit of the total number of ballots requested, cast, and rejected in each county.

 Lawmakers, both in Congress and at the state level, know that election integrity matters to the people they were elected to represent.
 Important progress has been made over the past two years towards restoring trust in our elections, but new schemes like Bidenbucks threaten that progress.
-While FGA awaits the results of our FOIA requests and our ongoing efforts in court, state and federal elected officials have a historic opportunity to join this fight, both today and in your state’s next legislative session.
+While FGA awaits the results of our ongoing efforts in court, state and federal elected officials have a historic opportunity to join this fight, both today and in your state’s next legislative session.

 Fox News: State lawmakers push back on ‘Bidenbucks’ election executive order

-Washington Times: Tarren Bragdon and Russell Vought Op-Ed: States must stand up against the Biden takeover of elections
+Washington Times: Tarren Bragdon and Russell Vought: States must stand up against the Biden takeover of elections

 The Federalist: Tarren Bragdon: Biden’s Illegal Election Hail Mary Might Still Be Intercepted